LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.

-Layers of interpretation may be superimposed onto it, creating ontological structure.

-In the language of patterned activity, being may be said to comprise spatiotemporally located observers ranging in complexity from individual particles to entire nervous systems.
-In this view, sapience is such a rare and significant privilege that personally gaining it would defy coincidence.
-To explain one's circumstances, one might invoke the MWI and posit that each observer subjectively perceives the world branch in which it eventually reaches self-realization.
+Construed as patterned activity, being comprises spatiotemporally located observers ranging in complexity from individual particles to entire nervous systems.
+Sapience consequently such a rare and significant privilege that personally gaining it would defy coincidence.
+To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world branch in which it eventually attains everlasting self-realization.